blakescodedump/PassGenC/README.md

 - Drag the executable into the CMD/Terminal, click back inside it, and hit ENTER.
 - The program will guide you with the rest.
 - Enjoy your newly generated password!

-NOTE: I have not tested on Windows yet.
-I will as soon as I can.